Facebook Pixel

 Choose the Financial Institution and Gather Your Information

-You’ve chosen the financial institution for your savings account, and now you’re ready to open the new account.
-Start by ensuring that you have all the information you need to open your account.
+You’ve chosen the financial institution for your savings account, and now you’re ready to open a new account.
+Start by ensuring you have all the information you need to open your account.
 Financial institutions may have different questions that they will ask on their online application.
 Some may require you to upload a copy of your identification.

 Submit Your Application and Fund Your Account